Sunday, December 28, 2008

 "We celebrate when our children grow.
 If an adult continues to grow like a child, however, it is cause for serious concern.
 Developing a healthy steady-state economy is no more frightening than the prospect of becoming adult is for a teenager"

-.
+He makes a lot of sense.
+We need to figure out now what things are preventing this kind of change from happening.
 Who is invested in the status quo, in the need for growth?
 The obvious answer seems to be - BANKERS.
 Who else is highly dependent on the use of debt?

 Apparently in the U.S. the money supply is loaned to the federal government by the federal reserve, with interest.
 This trickles down, so the whole monetary/economic system is predicated on loaning money and credit.
 That’s why the media pushes the importance of unfreezing credit in the midst of the crisis.
 They aren't interested in the true causes of the economic crisis.

-are tied up in the current system so they are mostly concerned about their investments and jobs.
+The people, the citizens, are tied up in the current system so they are mostly concerned about their investments and jobs.
 This lack of interest from the media (corporations selling audiences to other businesses) and citizens allows the true causes of the crisis and the underlying, fundamental flaws with our way of life to go largely undiscussed.

 More from Mike Nickerson: